antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 #### MSS vs MSI

-* From th emain page, find the dataset **Tumor Colon - Watanabe - 84 - MAS5.0 - u133p2** and read the **Summary** in the information panel underneath the dataset selection grid.
+* From the main page, find the dataset **Tumor Colon - Watanabe - 84 - MAS5.0 - u133p2** and read the **Summary** in the information panel underneath the dataset selection grid.
 * Then **Confirm selection** of the dataset.
 * Use the **Differential expression between two groups** module to generate a list of differentially expressed genes between **MSI** and **MSS** characterized tumors (group by *MS_status*).